 There also exists a document that generally describes SLURM's specification syntax and semantics.

 - Jobs that can only use one or at most a few hardware cores should perform serial processing.
 The particular segment used depends on how much main memory is needed.

 - Programs that use MPI (or PGAS) for parallelization typically require distributed memory parallel processing.
-These should use the parallel processing facilities available in the CooLMUC2, CooLMUC1, or possibly Ultraviolet segments.
-Which of these segments to select depends on
+These should use the parallel processing facilities available in the CooLMUC2 segment.
+Specific job configuration depends on

 - how many tasks are started per node

 - how much memory is needed by a task (see Memory Requirements below)